floraxinru/DataStory_global-abortion/README.md

 So far I noticed there are a lot of US data for 2012 and 2013, but few recent data from State governments - the only ones on data.gov are from Illinois from 2012, and all the URLs are broken.

 I was able to find World data for 2017 and 2018 (as recent as it gets).
 I plan to add the new anti-abortion policies from US states manually, to produce a visualization that is more up-to-date than the ones I found.
 I also plan on monitoring the news and updating the visualization.

-  (- A bonus feature in the long run (after writing up a blog about the conlcusions) would be to include web scraping of news sites, or creat customized news alerts when the visualizations need to be updated.)
+  (A bonus feature in the long run (after writing up a blog about the conlcusions) would be to include web scraping of news sites, or creat customized news alerts when the visualizations need to be updated.)

 ### Data Visualization
 Geographic map, by state/country, interactive features